 All students choose two weekly activities from our varied lunchtime and after school extra-curricular programme.
-We expect 6th Form students to play a leading role in organising inter-house events and encouraging younger Pupils to get involved.
+We expect Sixth Form students to play a leading role in organising inter-house events and encouraging younger pupils to get involved.

-Time in the 6th Form should enable all students to make a successful and confident transition from school to university or employment.
+Time in the Sixth Form should enable all students to make a successful and confident.
 So our curriculum is designed to meet pupils’ needs by equipping them with the skills and knowledge they need for future life.

-We offer a wide range of courses – most students study four subjects in Lower 6th (Year 12) and continue with three into Upper 6th (Year 13).
+We offer a wide range of courses – most students study four subjects in Lower Sixth (Year 12) and continue with three into Upper Sixth (Year 13).
 We expect all our leavers to secure a place at university (if they choose this path).